cultuurnet/stoplight-docs-uitpas/docs/Terminology.md

 One who holds an UiTPAS, the end-user of an UiTPAS.

+## UiTPAS Organizer

+The organizer of an UiTPAS-event.
+To pay for the reduced UiTPAS-tariffs for people in need, the organizer is partly reimbursed by the local government.
+That's why it's important to always create UiTPAS-events with the correct UiTPAS-organizer.

 ## Structural discount ('kansentarief')

 Passholders in need can receive a structural discount ('kansentarief') on their UiTPAS.